Go Back

 • Place the flour, milk & water into a small saucepan & whisk to combine.
 Cook over a low heat until you have a thick paste, stirring constantly with a spatula.

-Transfer to a bowl & leave to cool to room temperature.
+• Once cooked, transfer the tangzhong to a bowl & leave to cool to room temperature.

 Dough

 • With the mixer still going, add in the butter a small amount at a time, incorporating each piece fully before adding more.
-Once all the butter has been incorporated, keep mixing until the dough passes the window pane test, this will take roughly 5-10 minutes.
+Once all the butter has been incorporated, keep mixing until the dough passes the window pane test, this will take around 5-10 minutes.

 Fold the sides of dough up & over the cheese (so that the filling is completely covered) then flip the dough upside down & use your hands to shape into a ball.